Website Content Strategy in 2025: A Practical Guide

 - Write in active voice

-These changes strengthen your website content strategy, making it engaging and accessible for both busy executives and curious first-timers.
+These changes strengthen your content strategy.
+They make it engaging and accessible for busy executives and curious first-timers alike.

 3. Deliver Value Quickly

-In a world of distractions, readers expect to gain something almost immediately.
-Consequently, the quicker you provide value, the better your chances of keeping them engaged.
+In a world of distractions, readers expect value almost at once.
+The quicker you deliver it, the better your chance of keeping them engaged.

 Here’s how: